 Why Precision Matters

-- Environmental Factors: High vibration, oxidizing or reducing atmospheres, and thermal cycling can all degrade accuracy over time.
-Consider protective sheaths or thermowells.
+- Environmental Factors: High vibration, aggressive atmospheres, and frequent thermal cycling can degrade sensor accuracy over time; protective sheaths and thermowells can help.

 Wrapping Up